 The University of Florida provides counseling services for students, staff, and faculty.
-See http://www.counsel.ufl.edu/ or call (352) 392-1575 during regular service hours (8am 5pm).
+See this link or call (352) 392-1575 during regular service hours (8am 5pm).
 For other hours or on weekends call the Alachua County Crisis Center (264-6789).
 Students may also call the clinician on-call at Student Mental Health for phone callback and consultation at (352) 392-1171.